-Magnets are objects or systems that produce a magnetic field.
-In the usual introductory model, a magnet has two poles called north and south, unlike poles attract, and like poles repel.
-The field around the magnet is the important part, because it explains how magnets can push or pull at a distance.
+Magnets are objects or systems that produce a magnetic field, and the single distinction that matters most in introductory work is this: a permanent magnet keeps its magnetic behavior without any power source, while an electromagnet only acts as a magnet while electric current flows.
+In the usual model, a magnet has two poles called north and south, unlike poles attract, like poles repel, and the field around the magnet is the important part because it explains how magnets push or pull at a distance.

 • unlike poles attract